 Speak to one of our counsellors or psychologists today

 Do you think that you or someone in your family might be dealing with attention deficit hyperactivity disorder?
 You have come to the right place!
-Here is your complete guide to ADHD assessment and ADHD coaching resources in Singapore.
+Here is your complete guide to ADHD assessment and coaching resources in Singapore.

 Are you ready to finally get that ADHD assessment?
 Why wait another day?
-Getting started with ADHD coaching can truly transform every area of your life.
+Getting started with coaching can truly transform every area of your life.
 Being tested for ADHD will eliminate any second-guessing and will get you on the track to a healthier and happier life.

 Scroll through our list of psychologists and counsellors working from our Singapore therapy office to find the right fit for you.
 When you have decided who you may want to work with, schedule a free 15-minute chat to get started today.

 One of the top mental illnesses affecting children is ADHD.
 Symptoms include the inability to hold concentration; restless and excessive movements that are inappropriate for the situation; and a tendency toward rash, unplanned actions.

 Symptoms in kids can typically be detected beginning from age five.
 When left untreated, it can result in low self-esteem and poor social functioning.
 This can lead to them growing up with low self-esteem, sensitivity to criticism, and increased self-criticism.